imaitygit/Moiretoolkit/ProjDOS/README.md

 + matplotlib,
 + numpy.
 You also need the `WS2.PDOS` file for a fine grid from SIESTA.
-Due to large size of the file, we haven
+Due to large size of the file, we haven't included the file.

 ## Support